 Monitoring app analytics is extremely important in the context of sophisticated apps that we have today.
 As developers build smarter apps incorporating next-gen features like speech recognition, Augmented Reality, Artificial Intelligence, etc, the need for robust backend analysis is heightened as developers need to be agile in identifying and resolving anomalies in their servers.
 A function rich app that keeps crashing makes a very bad impression.

 Apps that are constantly updated and refreshed enjoy a good reputation and deeper trust among users.
-With app analytics, developers can make better, agile development decisions and deliver a satisfying and thoughtful experience to the majority of their users.
+Plus, with so many free mobile analytics tools such as Google Mobile App Analytics, Flurry Analytics, Apsalar – Apscience, Countly and so many others available for the whole range of mobile operating systems, keeping apps fresh and healthy is easier than ever.
+Using these tools, developers can make better, agile development decisions and deliver a satisfying and thoughtful experience to the majority of their users.